wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.3.11 =
+- (30 Mar 2013) Modified "Live (uncached)" mode to clear out the cache so that it can be used to refresh your cache and fixed display of hashtags that was causing a search error in Twitter (if you are caching tweets please set to uncached to clear out the incorrect tweets and then you can start caching again)

 = 1.3.10 =
 - (14 Oct 2012) Altered the way ThinkTwit downloads avatars so that it now uses the profile image URL from the JSON output, added a check to ensure that tweets were actually returned from Twitter and made a change to prevent output of Follow script if Show follow links is no